Gen-X, The Blank Generation, Children of the 80’s -- whatever you choose to categorize our generation, we are now middle-aged.

 I didn’t figure my life out until recently, and I’m okay with that.

-I used to get frustrated, especially coming to this coffeehouse in downtown Oberlin to write every Saturday.
+I would get frustrated, especially going to a coffeehouse in downtown Oberlin to write every Saturday.
 Surrounded by late teens to twenty-something college students who have their lives figured out already, sometimes I’m jealous of them.

 Change is inevitable – it is the only way we grow and learn.

-I honestly think our elders in the past underestimated us.
-We are now middle-aged and a force to be reckoned with.
+I think our elders in the past underestimated Gen-X. We are now middle-aged and a force to be reckoned with.

 Caring about the upcoming presidential election is something I try not to think about – I do not support any of the candidates.

 Trump and Sanders scare me – one wants to grow the corrupt government and the other wants to give everything away at the cost of hard-working Americans.
 They are both blowhards – of course, I just described all politicians.